ryan-holt/ENSF480FinalProject/Project Planning Oct. 30.md

 ### Landlord

 * The **owner** of the property being rented that **registers** the property to the online management system and **pays** a fee to have the property ad posted which can be viewed by renters.
 The fee is charged for the amount of the time the owner wants the ad to remain on the system.
+The landlord can also change the state of the listing.
 * List of major events:

 	* registration of property to system
 	* payment of fees
+	* change the state of a listing (active, expired, cancelled, rented)

 ### Manager

+* Manager of the online rental system that has to **login** with credentials given and is allowed to **change amount and period of fees**, has **full access to renters, landlords, and properties information via the database**.
+The manager is allowed permission to **change the state of the listing**.
+Additionally, managers can ask for **periodical summary report** of the system.
+* Periodical Summary Report Criteria:

+	* Total number of houses **listed** in the period
+	* Status of listings (active, expired, cancelled, rented)
+	* Number of houses **rented** in the period
+	* Total number of active listings
+	* **List of houses rented** in the period (landlord's name, house's id, address)

+* List of major events:

+	* Login to system
+	* Change in amount of fees
+	* Change in period of fees
+	* Accessing other entity's information from database
+	* Fetch periodical summary report
+	* Change the state of a listing (active, expired, cancelled, rented)

 ### Renters
 * Regular Renters